Assessing the Latent Automated Program Repair Capabilities of Large Language Models using Round-Trip Translation: Results and Discussion

-\textbf{RTT through NL.} We observe that \emph{(a)} the leading models for bug fixing with RTT are SantaCoder, StarCoderBase, GPT-3.5 and GPT-4, thus confirming the trend that larger models obtain better results; \emph{(b)}~although standard deviation of plausibility rate is low, the number of bugs repaired in the union of runs is 2-3 times higher on average than the rate for every run; \emph{(c)}~RTT through NL is able to repair bugs not repaired by the same models fine-tuned on the APR task. \end{mdframed}
+\begin{mdframed}[style=mystyle] \head{Answer to RQ2 (RTT through NL):} We observe that \emph{(a)}~the trend that larger models obtain better results for bug fixing with RTT; \emph{(b)}~although standard deviation of plausibility rate is low, the number of bugs repaired in the union of runs is 2-3 times higher on average than the rate for every run, which highlights that RTT is capable of repairing diverse bugs; \emph{(c)}~RTT through NL is able to repair bugs not repaired by the same models fine-tuned for APR. \end{mdframed}